brotkrueml/schema/Documentation/Developer/ViewHelpers.rst

       }"
    />

-Define in the :html:`types` argument the types delimited by commas and in the :html:`properties` argument the name/value pairs of the according properties.
+In the :html:`types` argument the types are delimited by commas.
+Add in the :html:`properties` argument the name/value pairs of the according properties.
+Here you can mix the properties from the defined types.
 The special properties :html:`-as`, :html:`-id` and
 :html:`-isMainEntityOfWebPage` can also be used as :ref:`described above
 <view-helpers-special-attributes>`.